tmdecker/collection-browser-for-musicbrainz/README.md

 ## Using the Application

 1. Open the application in your browser
-2. Enter a public MusicBrainz collection ID or URL directly on the welcome screen
+2. Enter a public MusicBrainz collection or series ID/URL directly on the welcome screen
 3. Or click "Login with MusicBrainz" to access your personal collections
 4. Use the Browse Collections panel (menu button) to switch between collections
 5. Apply filters to narrow down albums by genre, label, date, or rating